This title utilizes the CasebookPlus™ platform. Learn more at Faculty-CasebookPlus.com.

 Nancy M. Burkoff, University of Pittsburgh School of Law

-Jacqueline D. Lipton, University of Pittsburgh School of Law
+Jacqueline D. Lipton, Duquesne University School of Law

 Andrele Brutus St. Val, University of Pittsburgh School of Law